sirisian/ecmascript-types/dependentrecordtypes.md

 ### JSON Serialization

+A native, fused version of this boundary (parsing, validation, and typed allocation in one pass) is specified in [Serialization](serialization.md).
+The reflective pattern below remains the way to express wire-name mappings and custom policies.

 ```js
 // String constraints like pattern/minLength/maxLength come from the
 // StringBounds meta type defined in the primitive metadata proposal.